-Faculty members may elect to donate textbooks to the library.
-Faculty members may elect to place textbooks on temporary reserve in the library.
+- Faculty members may elect to donate textbooks to the library.
+Faculty members may also elect to place textbooks on temporary reserve in the library.

 - The library will, however, purchase quality, academic-level books on topics that support the NJIT curriculum.
 Some of those books may be required or suggested reading for NJIT courses.
 The library makes no attempt to systematically purchase all such books.

 - Search Course Reserve to see if there are any textbooks available for students to borrow.

 What is the definition of a textbook?
 And how do textbooks differ from “quality, academic-level books that may be required or suggested reading for NJIT courses”?

 - Textbooks typically contain examples, practice exams, problems, and so forth.